clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 `envFrom` is a list of sources for Kubernetes to take environment variables.
 Again, we're using `secretRef`, this time to specify "mariadb-user-creds" as the source of the environment variables.
 That's it!
 All the keys and values in the secret will be added as environment variables in the container.

-You should now have a container spec that looks like this:
+The container spec should now look like this:

 ```
 spec: